claudiusbr/personal_finance_system/draft.md

 Strategy
 --------

+### Project Report
+- loosely following the layout by Dawson (2009, p.
+189), and structure the project as:
+  - Abstract
+  - Contents
+  - Introduction
+  - Development Method
+  - Requirements
+  - Design
+  - Implementation and test
+  - Evaluation
+  - Conclusions
+  - References
+  - Appendices

+### Development
-- model the backend
+- model the backend - Bennett et al. p.132, 'requirements analysis'
+  - analyse the requirements whih will bring this into reality.
+To do this, check out
-  - to build a system trully layered, the database must be able to change.
+  - to build a system trully layered, the database must be able to change (schema stays the same, but physical level changes).
 So there should be a system which will rebuild a database from a turnkey and rebuild it in mysql on a local desktop, upload it to a server and then do this.

-- then, model the front end -- design a user interface;
+- then, model the front end -- design a user interface - Bennett et al. p.132, 'requirements analysis';

 - then, check if the backend model still fits, and make necessary adjustments;

 - finally, start coding.

+- to help with the web search for categories, see if the manning books below will help (ordered by apparent relevance):
+  - Taming Text
+  - Practical Probabilistic Programming
+  - Natural Language Processing

 Questions to answer